Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Get the best weapon upgrade!

 _Grabbing the fist powerup will improve your weapon.
-You start with 2 fireballs, the first upgrade will give you hammers, the second upgrade will give you boomerangs, and the final one will give you torches.
+You start with rocks, the first upgrade will give you hammers, the second upgrade will give you boomerangs, and the final one will give you torches.
 The achievement unlocks when you get the torches.
 You will get this naturally while playing through the game_

 ---------------------------------------------------------------------------------------------